Feeding the Hungry: UWG Alumnus, USDA Leader Gives Back in Appreciation for Alma Mater

 “UWG nurtured me throughout my educational experience, and then gave me the confidence to branch out and move forward,” he said.
 “It introduced me to some thoughtful and challenging people, and I was educated by great faculty members who really cared about the fact that I was sitting in class everyday.
 They recognized what my learning level was, and they helped move me to a higher level.”

-To ensure others have the means to be successful, Terry has given back to UWG in numerous ways.
-In addition to a generous legacy gift toward a social science-related scholarship and endowment, Terry and his sisters started the Ila Mae Gunnell Scholarship for Tanner Health System School of Nursing students on behalf of their mother, who worked for Tanner Health System.
+To ensure others have the means to be successful, Gunnell has given back to UWG in numerous ways.
+In addition to a generous legacy gift toward a social science-related scholarship and endowment, Gunnell and his sisters started the Ila Mae Gunnell Scholarship for Tanner Health System School of Nursing students on behalf of their mother, who worked for Tanner Health System.

 “Supporting the institution has been so rewarding for me and my family,” he said.
 “The amount of joy we’ve gotten from thank-you letters from students is wonderful.
 Knowing they receive benefits from a scholarship in our mother’s name really has value.
 That's what made me decide to do a planned gift to the university in my will, because UWG is worth supporting.”